 - Roaring Undercarriage

-Roaring noises from under your car may be similar to the sound of going over a bridge on a windy day, except the noises don’t stop once you hit solid road again.
+Roaring noises from under your car may be similar to the sound of going over a bridge on a windy day, except the noises don’t stop once you hit a solid road again.

 This noise almost always comes from an issue with the wheels.
 You may need to replace your tires, have the bearings tightened or replaced, or have your tires balanced to solve the issue.